A streak-breasted ovenbird perches on a lichen-covered branch in dappled light.

 Get our free Hummingbird Attraction Guide!
 Plus, we'll send you our best tips for attracting more birds to your yard.

-6. You Have a Seasonal Feeding Schedule
+6. You Have a Schedule for Seasonal Feeding

 Foods Not to Place in Feeders